|> Home > Departments|

 In years past, most communities across the nation "managed" stormwater by directing the water through a system of pipes and ditches that eventually emptied into local tributaries.
 Little regard was given to the environmental consequences of this system.
 Today, scientific understanding has lead to the recognition that stormwater is one of the largest contributors to water pollution worldwide.

-Like many other small cities across the nation, the City of Tahlequah is now required to have a permit to discharge stormwater outside of the City limits.
-In order to attain a permit, the Oklahoma Department of Environmental Quality (ODEQ) requires that the City develop, implement and enforce a stormwater management program.
-This program is designed to reduce the discharge of pollutants from our municipal storm sewer system to protect water quality, and to satisfy the appropriate water quality requirements of the United States Clean Water Act.
+Like many other small cities across the nation, the City of Tahlequah is required to have a permit to discharge stormwater into the Illinois River.
+Permit compliance through Oklahoma Department of Environmental Quality (ODEQ) requires the City to develop, implement, and enforce a stormwater management program.
+This program is designed to reduce the discharge of pollutants from our municipal storm sewer system and to satisfy the appropriate water quality requirements of the United States Clean Water Act.
+Clean water is necessary to protect human and environmental health.